Ajpantuso/ajpantuso.github.io/content/bio.md

 #### Senior Site Reliability Engineer (Oct 2022 - Present)

-- Served as a functional team lead to managed region-based initiatives and lend technical expertiese to drive solutions.
+- Served as a functional team lead to manage region-based initiatives and lend technical expertiese to drive solutions.